darul75/starter-aws/README.md

 But first can be used at your node application startup, and force a clean start of your AWS instances if needed.

-A daemon is started and fetch all your zone instances status every minute ( until now time is hard coded )

 ## Demo

 http://darul-demo.herokuapp.com/starter